adlair/Projects/SnakeGame/README.md

 # SnakeGame
 This is a sample game for you can understand how Xamarin for Android works.
 You can clone the repository, modify by yourself or contribute to make it better.

+##Licence

+You can read about the licence [here](https://github.com/adlair/SnakeGame/blob/master/SnakeGame/Licence.md).

 ##Building the project

 For fast build, you only needs to run:

 <code>computer:session user$ make</code>